John Ibeh: Career

 Ibeh was born on 16 April 1986 in Port Harcourt, Nigeria.
-In 2001 he went to play junior level football in Netherlands for AFC.
+In 2001 he went to play junior-level football in Netherlands for AFC.
 In 2003 he moved to Israel at Hapoel Tel Aviv.
 He started his senior career in 2005, at DWS in the Dutch lower leagues.

-In the middle of the 2007–08 season, Ibeh signed with Romanian side, UTA Arad, making his Liga I debut on 19 April 2008 when coach Roland Nagy used him as a starter in a 3–0 home loss to CFR Cluj, his style of play being appreciated by the Gazeta Sporturilor newspaper.
+In the middle of the 2007–08 season, Ibeh joined Romanian side UTA Arad, making his Liga I debut on 19 April 2008 under coach Roland Nagy in a 3–0 home loss to CFR Cluj, and his performance was highly regarded by the Gazeta Sporturilor newspaper.
 He scored his first goal on 2 May in a 3–2 away victory against Rapid București.
-However the team relegated at the end of the season but Ibeh stayed with the club for the first half of the 2008–09 Liga II season.
+However, the team was relegated at the end of the season, but Ibeh stayed with the club for the first half of the 2008–09 Liga II season.

 Afterwards he left UTA due to unpaid salaries and signed with Oțelul Galați.
-In the 2010–11 season, Ibeh was used by coach Dorinel Munteanu in nine league games, scoring once in a 3–0 away win over Unirea Urziceni, helping Oțelul win the first title in the history of the club.
-He started the following season by winning the Supercupa României, being used all the minutes by Munteanu in The Steelworkers's 1–0 victory against Steaua București.
-Afterwards he made two appearances in the 2011–12 Champions League group stage, playing in losses to Basel and Benfica.
+In the 2010–11 season, Ibeh played nine league games under coach Dorinel Munteanu, scoring once in a 3–0 away win over Unirea Urziceni, as Oțelul won its first title.
+He started the following season by winning the Supercupa României, being used the entire match by Munteanu in The Steelworkers's 1–0 victory against Steaua București.
+Subsequently, he made two appearances in the 2011–12 Champions League group stage, playing in losses to Basel and Benfica.

-In February 2012 he moved to Pandurii Târgu Jiu.
-He netted a personal record of eight goals for Pandurii in the 2012–13 season, starting with a double in a 6–2 victory against Universitatea Cluj, helping the team finish runner-up in the league.
-On 29 May 2013, Ibeh made his last Liga I appearance in Pandurii's 1–1 draw against Astra Giurgiu, gaining a total 90 matches with 17 goals scored in the competition.
+In February 2012, Ibeh moved to Pandurii Târgu Jiu.
+He netted a personal record of eight goals for Pandurii in the 2012–13 season, starting with a double in a 6–2 victory against Universitatea Cluj, as the team finished runner-up in the league.
+On 29 May 2013, Ibeh made his last Liga I appearance in Pandurii's 1–1 draw against Astra Giurgiu, having a total 90 matches with 17 goals in the competition.

-In 2013 he switched countries, going at Aris in Greece.
-He made his Super League Greece debut on 18 August 2013 under the guidance of coach Giannis Chatzinikolaou in a 2–1 away loss to Apollon Smyrnis.
+In 2013 he switched countries, going to Aris in Greece.
+He made his Super League Greece debut on 18 August 2013 under coach Giannis Chatzinikolaou in a 2–1 away loss to Apollon Smyrnis.
 In 2017, Ibeh made a comeback at Oțelul Galați in Liga III.